This Shell scripting tutorial is aimed at covering all the basics and important information about scripting in Linux or Unix-like systems.

 The "read" command used below, takes the input from the keyboard and assigns it to the variable on the go.

-Below is the example for it.
+Below is an example of it.

 #!/bin/sh echo "what is your name?" read name echo "How do you do, $name?" read remark echo "I am $remark too!"